 To perform operations in the vSphere environment, principals must authenticate to the vSphere Automation services.
-You can use the default vCenter Single Sign-On identity source or federate your vCenter Server to an external identity provider.
+You can use different authentication mechanisms to achieve this goal.

-As a result from authenticating to the vSphere Automation services, client applications and users receive a session identifier.
-You can choose from several supported authentication mechanisms to obtain a session identifier that grants you access to the vSphere Automation services in the virtual environment.
+To authenticate to the vSphere Automation services, client applications and users must obtain a session identifier.
+You can choose from several supported authentication mechanisms to obtain a session identifier and access the vSphere Automation services in the virtual environment.

-First, you must decide whether to authenticate to vCenter Server by using the default identity provider, vCenter Single Sign-On, or leverage your enterprise configuration to an external identity provider.
+First, you must decide whether to authenticate to vCenter Server by using the default identity provider, vCenter Single Sign-On, or leverage your enterprise configuration to an external identity provider, such as Microsoft Active Directory Federation Services (AD FS) or Okta.

-Identity Provider Federation
+Identity Provider Management